Help to Quit Drinking

 If you are the family member trying to help someone who is dependent on alcohol to quit drinking, you need to realize that people who have truly become dependent on alcohol usually professional help to stop drinking.
 Support your loved one by helping them deal with the idea of going to rehab so they can achieve their clean and sober goal.

-If you are the drinker, and you do not succeed in quitting drinking after a couple of tries, this is no time to be harsh on yourself.
+If you have found yourself addicted to alcohol, and have not succeeded in quitting after a couple of tries, this is no time to be harsh on yourself.
 Simply move on to the next step.
-Find your closest Narconon drug and alcohol rehabilitation center and get started.
+Find out how the Narconon program can help you beat alcohol addiction for good.